Last Updated on

 Bio amla hair oil review – Khadi brand.

 It’s also possible to find organic ayurvedic products from Indian Khadi brand.
 It is often more expensive but 100% natural… Well, these are the official ads!
 The reality is: it contains paraffin – extracted from petrol residues, that explains the smell.
 Not really 100% bio, right?

 Now that I’ve tested pure alma hair oil, I only recommend Khadi brand for other products like shampoo.
 Paraffin smells too bad and it’s very bad for health according to some studies.

 >> Click here to check the price and read more reviews (Khadi shampoo).

 Emami amla plus review.

 The first amla oil I used was Emami’s oil, without paraffin and with henna, aloe vera and almond.
-It’s my favourite and the one I recommend.
+It was my favourite amla oil for long .

-Emami amla plus has both a pleasant consistency thanks to almond and a sweet perfume.
+Emami amla plus had both a pleasant consistency thanks to almond and a sweet perfume.
 I used it for years and it’s the one that made me addicted to amla oil.

-I am back from 3 months in India and couldn’t find my favourite brand, Emami.
+During my latest trip of 3 months in India, I couldn’t find Amla Plus Emami as it doesn’t exist anymore.
 So I’ve decided to test amla Patanjali oil as I’ve heard both good and bad things.
 I wanted to make my own opinion and give it to you.